Linkdata-company/linkdata-panel/docs/docs/reference/cli.md

 **Options**: `[RESTART]`

-This function for changing the release branch for the Hestia Control Panel.
+This function for changing the release branch for the LinkData Panel.
 This allows the user to switch between stable and pre-release builds which will automaticlly update based on the appropriate release schedule if auto-update is turned on.